soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E1_Grundbegriffe-konzeptuelle-Wissensmodellierung_en.md

 ---

-## Result and summary
+## Result and Summary

 Conceptual knowledge modeling structures the relevant domain knowledge using concepts, events, and relationships.

-In E1A, you created a first conceptual model sketch from information about a collection object.
+In E1A, we created a first conceptual model sketch from information about a collection object.

 In this unit, we have introduced the terminology needed to describe what happened during this process: